Topological 5d $\mathcal {N} = 2$ Gauge Theory: Novel Floer Homologies, their Dualities, and an $A_\infty$-category of Three-Manifolds

 \vbox{} \centerline{\bf Abstract}

-We show how one can define novel gauge-theoretic Floer homologies of four, three and two-manifolds from the physics of a certain topologically-twisted 5d ${\cal N}=2$ gauge theory via its supersymmetric quantum mechanics interpretation.
-They are associated with Vafa-Witten, Hitchin and complexified BF configurations on the four, three and two-manifolds, respectively.
+We show how one can define novel gauge-theoretic Floer homologies of four, three, and two-manifolds from the physics of a certain topologically-twisted 5d ${\cal N}=2$ gauge theory via its supersymmetric quantum mechanics interpretation.
+They are associated with Vafa-Witten, Hitchin, and $G_\C$-BF configurations on the four, three, and two-manifolds, respectively.
 We also show how one can define novel symplectic Floer homologies of Hitchin spaces, which in turn will allow us to derive novel Atiyah-Floer correspondences that relate our gauge-theoretic Floer homologies to symplectic intersection Floer homologies of Higgs bundles.
 Furthermore, topological invariance and 5d ``S-duality'' suggest a web of relations and a Langlands duality amongst these novel Floer homologies and their loop/toroidal group generalizations.
-Last but not least, via a 2d gauged Landau-Ginzburg model interpretation of the 5d theory, we derive, from the soliton string theory that it defines and the 5d partition function, a Fukaya-Seidel type $A_\infty$-category of Hitchin configurations on three-manifolds and its Atiyah-Floer correspondence.
-Our work therefore furnishes purely physical realizations and generalizations of the mathematical conjectures and constructions of Haydys~\cite{haydys2010fukaya}, Wang~\cite{wang2022complgradien} and Abouzaid-Manolescu~\cite{abouzaid2017sheaftheor}, and more.
+Last but not least, via a 2d gauged Landau-Ginzburg model interpretation of the 5d theory, we derive, from the soliton string theory that it defines and the 5d partition function, a Fukaya-Seidel type $A_\infty$-category of Hitchin configurations on three-manifolds -- thereby categorifying the aforementioned Floer homology of three-manifolds -- and its novel Atiyah-Floer type correspondence.
+Our work therefore furnishes purely physical proofs and generalizations of the mathematical conjectures by Haydys~\cite{haydys2010fukaya}, Abouzaid-Manolescu~\cite{abouzaid2017sheaftheor}, and Bousseau~\cite{bousseau-2024-holom-floer}, and more.

 {\arabic{footnote}}